 Being combined is a reminder that we are all in this together.

-By its nature this paradigm covers a big area of belief from the ecological to the mind body and spirit, to the esoteric, to alternative, to new age.
+By its nature this view covers a big area of belief from the ecological to the mind body and spirit, to the esoteric, to alternative, to new age.

 It encompasses strands from many world religions.
-Notably Eastern (Hindu, Jain, Buddhist, Zen Buddhist and Taoist) beliefs are, and have been, an influence in its development.
+Notably Eastern (Hindu, Jain, Buddhist, Zen Buddhist and Taoist) beliefs are, and have been, an influence on its development.